digyx/raine-ing/src/content/blog/anime.md

 # Season Recaps

 Grouped by the season the season of the anime ended.
 Ordered from my favourite to least per season.

+## Summer 2024

+**Alya Sometimes Hides Her Feelings in Russian**: Top of the class romance.
+While not the best romance I've ever seen, it's qutie up there.
+The main pairing has a realistic, compelling dynamic where they are both extremely competent and actually acting like it.
+The supporting characters feel unique and, while a bit trope-ish, are able to make themselves feel like distinct characters.

+**Senpai is an Otokonoko**: Genuinely shocked that Project 9 could make a good adaptation.
+While the expression and acceptance of gender queerness varies _wildly_ between cultures, this show feels to be more on the realistic side. _Love Me For Who I Am_ had quite a few similar experiences, so I like to think they both describe the experience in Japan relatively well (assuming not perfect).
+Defintiely a fun ride with a lot of the slingshotting between genuine joy and absolute despair gender queer people feel depening on who they are with.

 ## Spring 2024